 Distance from Washington DC – 138 miles

 The Blue Ridge Mountains form the southern end of the Appalachian range, spreading over Virginia, West Virginia, North Carolina, Tennessee and Georgia.
-It got its name from its characteristic blue haze of isoprene released from the trees along its slope.
+It gets its name from its characteristic blue haze of isoprene released from the trees along its slope.

-One of the most visited fall weekend getaways from Washington DC, the Blue Ridge Mountains encompass several smaller parks within their range like the Shenandoah and the Great Smoky Mountains.
+One of the most visited fall weekend getaways from DC, the Blue Ridge Mountains encompass several smaller parks within their range like the Shenandoah and the Great Smoky Mountains.
 There’s a lot to discover along its high-footed mountains such as:

 - Driving along its 469-mile backbone – the Blue Ridge Parkway.

 - Climb up the slope of the Clingman’s Dome (an easy 1-hour hike!) or go up the observation tower.

 - Swing on the 1 mile-high swinging bridge at the Grandfather Mountain.

 - Slide down the Sliding Rock waterfall.

 - Check out abandoned Cherokee settlements, churches and cemeteries at Cades Cove.
 Go bear-spotting there as well!